Johannes-T-E/ImageBackgroundRemover/README.md

    - Drag and drop an image file

 2. Remove background colors:
-   - Press `W` key to activate color picker
-   - Click on colors in the image you want to remove
+   - Move your cursor over a color you want to remove
+   - Press `W` to capture the color under your cursor
+   - Each captured color will appear in the color list
-   - Adjust tolerance slider for each color
+   - Adjust the tolerance slider for each color to fine-tune the selection
    - Colors will be removed in real-time
+   - Repeat for all colors you want to remove

 3. Save or copy the result:
    - Click "Save" button to save as PNG